<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Prosecco east - 33 or 38 mls - Rolling hills

 The next climb is an out-and-back to the Grotte del Caglieron (caves).
-The complex consists of a series of cavities, part of which are of artificial origin and part of natural origin, around a gorge incised by the Caglieron Stream in the Middle Miocene (from 16 to 10 million years ago).
+This complex consists of a series of cavities, some crafted by human hands and others shaped by natural forces, around a gorge incised by the Caglieron Stream in the Middle Miocene (from 16 to 10 million years ago).

 We’ll be back in time to pay a visit to the extraordinary Cistercian Abbey with its delightful cloister, monastery, and basilica.